jvanlier/jvanlier.github.io/_posts/2017-07-29-practical-statistics-for-coders-part-one.md

 ```

 ## Coin toss
-Mandatory coin toss example.
-Of course, nobody ever does this in real life, but it's a nice warm-up.
+Most of these things start with a coin toss example.
+I'll just follow suit because it's a good way to warm up.

-Suppose that you have a coin and you want to figure out if it's biased towards coming up as heads when tossed.
-But you think it's not biased, because most coins are fair.
+Suppose that you have a coin and you want to determine if it's biased towards landing as heads when tossed.
+Before tossing it, you have no reason to think that it's biased, so you assume it's fair.

-You decide to toss it 20 times and count the amount of times you see heads.
-You're willing to let go of your initial hypothesis that it's *not* biased if the amount of heads you observed is very unlikely to have occurred by chance.
+You decide to toss it 20 times and count the amount of heads.
+You're willing to let go of your initial assumption that it's *not* biased if the amount of heads you observed is very unlikely to have occured by chance.

 This is a hypothesis test.
-In a hypothesis test, you assume everything is fine - the coin is not biased (this is $H_0$) and you're looking for evidence to the contrary.
+In a hypothesis test, you assume there is nothing going on - the coin is not biased (this is $H_0$) and you're looking for evidence to the contrary.

 What's *very unlikely*?
 Let's say somebody else has done this same experiment a 100 times with a coin that has been proven to be completely fair.
-Sometimes this fair coin will come up with a lot of heads, sometimes with a lot of tails.
+Even this fair coin will sometimes land as heads (much) more often than tails.
 This is purely due to chance.
 On average, you'd see 10 heads in 20 tosses.
-Of course, you don't want to throw your biased coin 100x20 times - that would be a waste of time.
+The outcomes of these experiments, taken together, form a *distribution*.

-But you can compare your result with these earlier experiments, and count how often a fair coin would show the behaviour that you observed with the coin you're testing.
-You decide that if the observation you make about your coin, or something even more extreme (even more heads!), only happens in less than 5% of the cases for a fair coin, the coin you used is likely not fair.
+The result that you observe with the coin you're testing can be compared to this distribution.
+You decide that if the amount of heads that you observed with the coin you're testing, or something even more extreme (even more heads!), only occurred in less than 5% of the repeated experiments that form the distribution, the coin you used is likely not fair.

 Now imagine that your coin came up with 15 heads.
 Let's see how often a fair coin would indeed come up with 15+ heads if you toss it 20 times.
-That "somebody else" can be a computer, and instead of 100 times we can easily repeat it 100,000 times.
+That "somebody else" I mentioned earlier can be a computer, and instead of 100 repeats a computer can easily repeat it 100,000 times.

 ```python